www.RogerWendell.com

 Line

 I, myself, wasn't hit by the "14er bug" until about age 50, during the summer of 2005.
 Prior to that, for over three decades, my interests were mostly with long hikes, backpacking, and technical climbing.
-Of course as "luck" would have it, I fell ill at age 50 (but fully recovered later) and started traveling way too much for my day job (that's another story...).
+Of course as "luck" would have it, I fell ill at age 50 (but was fully recovered a year later) and started traveling way too much for my day job (but that's another story...).

 Prior to age 50 I did a few dozen 14er climbs but it was mostly repeats of the same old favorites (Mt.
 Evans, Bierstadt, Longs Peak, Grays, Torreys and Quandary) that provided easy access for a good workout.
-Also, I never had enough money for a 4WD so getting to some of the trailheads can be really difficult...
+Also, I never had enough money for a 4WD so getting to some of the trailheads was really difficult at times - especially when few others were interested in peak bagging...

 1. Mt.
 Elbert - 14,433 (09-22-02)